Avitalg/ML---Final-Project/README.md

 This project presented to you by Avital Glazer (@avitalg) and Nir Shchori (@Shchori).

 ##Description
-Our project contains code in python who analysis the data from XXXX by using deep learning and algorithm RNN.
+Our project contains code in python who analysis the data from data that was given to us by using deep learning and algorithm RNN.
 In this project we used Keras package and theano as backend.

 We took the 'Peter Pan' book and analyze it, in order to find the next sentence in the book.